jakubrohleder/angular-jsonapi/README.md

 #### Custom validators

 If you need more complex validation method, you can use your own function as a validator.
-As whole validator module it utilies `validate.js` library.
+As whole validator module it utilizes `validate.js` library.

 ##### Normal